 In the summer season, some places in Alaska never see the sun set.
 That’s why it’s a good idea to bring a wide-brimmed hat.
 Even at these latitudes, the sun can be brutal on exposed skin.
 The good news is there is a wide variety available on sites like Amazon for relatively cheap.
 A small investment can save you from getting fried.

 Staying in an interior cabin?
 Or are you the type of person who likes white noise to sleep (it’s a good idea on a busy ship).
 In that case, we suggest packing a small fan for the cabin.
 They don’t have to take up much space and can provide some ventilation in stuffy cabins.
 The noise can also drown out the volume of people making noise in the hallways or adjacent cabins.
-This model is only about $20 on Amazon
+This model is about $30 on Amazon

 A dark, unfamiliar cabin on the interior of the ship… what could go wrong?
 Well, if you have to wake up in the middle of the night to use the restroom, there is a good chance your shins or toes will pay the price as you stumble around in the dark.
 A cheap night light doesn’t take up much room and can be worth its weight in gold.